-- (3) The Registrar shall consider the application and on being satisfied as to the fitness of the applicant or nominee may make the endorsement on payment of the prescribed fee. - (4) Every person whose name is so endorsed on any such licence - - (a) may carry on the business under the licence until probate of the will or letters of administration of the estate of the deceased money lender are granted or until the money lender ceases to be a patient, a backward person, or until the licence is transferred or a new licence is granted in respect of the same place of business in the name of some other person (as the case may be); and - (b) shall be subject to the same duties, liabilities, obligations, disqualifications and penalties as if he were the licensed money lender. - (5) No person shall otherwise than as provided in this section carry on any such business for a longer period than twentyeight days after the death of the money lender or his becoming a patient or a backward person. - (6) Any person who contravenes or fails to comply with the provisions of this subsection is guilty of an offence against this Act and is liable to a penalty not exceeding two hundred dollars or to imprisonment for a term not exceeding three months or to both such penalty and imprisonment. - (7) Subject to this section a renewed licence may in accordance with this Act be issued to any person as agent or nominee or to any person shown to be entitled to such renewed licence or to any nominee of the Public Curator. - (8) Subject to this section, every licence shall confer on the executors or administrators of a deceased licensed money lender the same rights and privileges and (if the executors or administrators avail themselves of those privileges) shall impose on them the same duties, liabilities, obligations, disqualifications and penalties as if the licence had been issued to them originally. - 17.
-Cancellation of licences.
-(1) Any licensed money lender may be summoned by the Registrar to show cause why an order should not be made directing any or all of the following things, namely:- - (a) that the licence held by the money lender be cancelled or suspended; - (b) that the holder of the licence be disqualified, either temporarily or permanently, from holding a licence; - (c) that the holder of the licence be disqualified either permanently or for such period as the Registrar specifies from conducting or managing a money lender's business. - (2) An order under this section may be made upon any of the following grounds, namely:- - (a) that the licence was obtained contrary to the provisions of this Act; or - (b) that the licensed money lender or any person responsible for the conduct or management of the money lending business is not a fit and proper person to continue any longer to conduct or manage such a business; or
+- (3) The Court shall consider the application and any objection thereto made in accordance with the provisions of this Act and on being satisfied as to the fitness of the applicant or nominee may order the endorsement to be made by the clerk of the Court on payment of the prescribed fee. - (4) Every person whose name is so endorsed on any such licence - - (a) may carry on the business under the licence until probate of the will or letters of administration of the estate of the deceased money lender are granted or until the money lender ceases to be a patient, a backward person, or until the licence is transferred or a new licence is granted in respect of the same place of business in the name of some other person (as the case may be); and - (b) shall be subject to the same duties, liabilities, obligations, disqualifications and penalties as if he were the licensed money lender. - (5) No person shall otherwise than as provided in this section carry on any such business for a longer period than twenty-eight; days after the death of the money lender or his becoming a patient or a backward person. - (6) Any person who contravenes or fails to comply with the provisions of this subsection is guilty of an offence against this Act and is liable to a penalty not exceeding two hundred dollars or to imprisonment for a term not exceeding three months or to both such penalty and imprisonment. - (7) Subject to this section a renewed licence may in accordance with this Act be issued to any person as agent or nominee or to any person shown to be entitled to such renewed licence or to any nominee of the Public Curator. - (8) Subject to this section, every licence shall confer on the executors or administrators of a deceased licensed money lender the same rights and privileges and (if the executors or administrators avail themselves of those privileges) shall impose on them the same duties, liabilities, obligations, disqualifications and penalties as if the licence had been issued to them originally.